danielkoster/argosd/README.md

 - Python 3.2+

 ## Installation
-- Clone this repository
+- Clone this repository in /opt/argosd/
-- Create and activate a virtualenv
+- Create and activate a virtualenv in /opt/argosd/.virtualenv/
 - Create an "argosd" user and group on your system
 - Copy argosd/settings_local_template.py to argosd/settings_local.py and fill it with required data
 - Run `pip install -r requirements.txt`